snapp-incubator/smapp-sdk-go/README.md

 First set up your device to be able to use private golang packages from `github.com/snapp-incubator`.

-Then add this dependency in the format below to `go.mod` file.
+Then add this dependency in the format below to `go.mod` file..

 ```
 module YOUR_MODULE